Research Team Management Series

 This session focuses on strategies for creating a grant budget, managing your funding portfolio and supporting your research across multiple sources of income.
 Good practices, strategies, pearls of wisdom and challenges are explored.
 Discussion includes personnel effort, Other Than Personnel Service (OTPS) items and managing direct versus indirect dollars.

 This session provides an overview of the fundamentals and techniques for giving and receiving feedback in an interdisciplinary team science setting.
 Content covers information relevant to junior and mid-career scientists who are involved in manuscript writing and grant applications, along with collaborators.
 Basic principles, including understanding stakeholders’ interests, aligning expectations, providing and receiving feedback, and managing conflict, are provided.

-This session will explore strategies for negotiating authorship in multidisciplinary research teams.
-Participants will learn about principles and expectations for authorship and explore approaches to promoting responsible authorship decisions.
-Participants will identify challenges that research teams confront, including equitably allocating credit, addressing power dynamics and creating collaborative team climate through discussion of case studies.
+This session explores strategies for negotiating authorship in multidisciplinary research teams.
+Participants learn about principles and expectations for authorship and explore approaches to promoting responsible authorship decisions.
+Participants identify challenges that research teams confront, including equitably allocating credit, addressing power dynamics and creating collaborative team climate through discussion of case studies.